 Schools must allocate the grant according to the needs of the whole cohort, and may for example, allocate an amount to ensure that all staff in the school understand and can meet the needs of looked after children.
 This could be via investment in training, or in additional staff to work with and support looked after children in their school.
 They may spend it on individual interventions or bespoke emotional or academic support.
 However it is spent, the school must make sure that they use evidence based interventions and practice to support looked after children to make good progress.
 They must also report on how they spend the PPP to the Virtual School Headteacher (VSH) via the PEP process and via an annual report.

 The Virtual School centrally retains a percentage of the grant to centrally commission additional staff and services to support the whole cohort and to ensure complex individual children without an EHCP are supported to continue in statutory education.
-The Virtual School commissions additional educational psychology, speech and language, youth work and educational welfare support for looked after children with this money.
+The Virtual School commissions additional educational psychology for looked after children with this money.

 The Education Endowment Foundation have carried out research into what works well in schools to improve attainment, you can see their evidence summaries here.